A. Why Paul defends his credentials.

 a.
 Let no one think me a fool . . .
 I also may boast a little: It is easy to sense both Paul's sarcasm and his hesitancy to promote himself.
 He would rather talk about Jesus, but that message is hindered by the Corinthians' disregard of Paul's credentials as a true apostle, a true representative of Jesus.

 i.
-Paul is not like the “real” fools who boast of their credentials.
-This will be evident when Paul starts stating his credentials as a true apostle!
+Paul is not like the "real" fools who boast of their credentials.
+This will become evident when Paul starts stating his credentials as a true apostle.

 b.
 What I speak, I speak not according to the Lord, but as it were, foolishly: Paul speaks not according to the Lord in the sense that his defense of his credentials focuses on himself.
 Paul didn't like to talk about himself.
 He was happy to write for we do not preach ourselves, but Christ Jesus the Lord (2 Corinthians 4:5).